Light scalars in light of UV/IR mixing: classicalization via synergy between Vainshtein and chameleon screenings

 with polynomial functions $P_n(z)$.
 For \(r \ll R_C\), the background field satisfies \(|\overline{\phi}(r)| \gg \Lambda_\phi\), ensuring that all the $\delta \phi(x)$ interaction terms arising from the potential are suppressed by the exponential prefactor.
 This suppression persists even after field strength renormalization, \(\delta \phi(x) \to \delta \phi_Z(x)\), as defined in Eq.~\eqref{L_2}.

-From this discussion, it is evident\footnote{For \(|\overline{\phi}| \gg \Lambda_\phi\), the exponential factor in Eq.~\eqref{Taylor_phi} always dominates over both polynomial and logarithmic factors of \(|\overline{\phi}| / \Lambda_\phi\).} that radiative corrections cannot alter the form of the potential for \(|\phi| \gg \Lambda_\phi\) in a manner that would induce vacuum instability (see Ref.~\cite{Devoto:2022qen} for a review on false vacuum decay).
-This chameleon screening can therefore serve as a stabilization mechanism for the vacuum in theories involving scalar fields\footnote{For discussions on vacuum stability in another class of non-local theories, see Refs.~\cite{Ghoshal:2017egr,Ghoshal:2022mnj}.}.
+From this discussion, it is evident\footnote{For \(|\overline{\phi}| \gg \Lambda_\phi\), the exponential factor in Eq.~\eqref{Taylor_phi} always dominates over both polynomial and logarithmic factors of \(|\overline{\phi}| / \Lambda_\phi\).} that radiative corrections cannot alter the form of the potential for \(|\phi| \gg \Lambda_\phi\) in a manner that would induce vacuum instability\footnote{ It is important to note, in general, that fluctuations of the background may exhibit tachyonic instabilities.
+Instead of ghosts, this is not pathological \cite{Joyce:2014kja}: classicalon solutions do not correspond to stable field configurations; instead, they decay into a large number of soft quanta. } (see Ref.~\cite{Devoto:2022qen} for a review on false vacuum decay).
+The combination of Vainshtein and chameleon screenings can therefore serve as a stabilization mechanism for the vacuum in theories involving scalar fields\footnote{For discussions on vacuum stability in another class of non-local theories, see Refs.~\cite{Ghoshal:2017egr,Ghoshal:2022mnj}.}.

 \paragraph{Classicalization:} We have examined the conditions under which a classicalon solution can form in the presence of a pointlike external source.
 In a scattering process, the self-interactions of the field serve as the effective source.
 As demonstrated in Ref.~\cite{Dvali:2010ns}, only self-interaction terms involving derivatives give rise to classicalization, in contrast to those arising from a potential.
 The origin lies in the underlying Vainshtein screening mechanism, which emerges at a substantial distance from the source and thus necessitates derivative interactions~\cite{Joyce:2014kja}.
 As a result, the classicalization radius \(R_\circledast\) for the k-chameleon---below which the k-chameleon field loses the ability to resolve smaller length scales---continues to be governed by the kinetic self-interaction and is defined by Eq.~\eqref{C_rad_1}.